 How Colleges and Universities Can Celebrate Women’s History Month

-In the U.S., March is recognized as Women's History Month.
-It is a time to commemorate and acknowledge the vital role that women played and continue to play in the shaping of American history.
+Women's History Month is a time to commemorate and acknowledge women's vital role in shaping American history.
 While women have made significant advancements economically and politically since the country's founding, gender discrimination and sexism still create social and economic barriers.

 Why Is Women's History Month Important?

-Dr. Friedman says events must be inclusive and take an intersectional feminist approach in order to be successful.
+Dr. Friedman says events must be inclusive and take an intersectional feminist approach to be successful.

 "The Office of Social Justice and Inclusion Women's Center at FIU celebrates women's herstory all year round through various workshops, programs, and services," they said.
 "Specifically in preparation for the month of March, the women's center calls on the entire university to submit their program proposals."

-Here are several ways collegs and universities can honor Women's History Month in 2022.
+Here are several ways colleges and universities can honor Women's History Month in 2023.

 For many college graduates, negotiating a salary can be frightening.
 Research shows that women often lack confidence around negotiating their salary and are less likely to negotiate than men.
 Women also encounter biases and stereotypes around their abilities and readiness for the job, which impacts how much they are able to negotiate.